iTwin/presentation/packages/hierarchies-react/README.md

 #### Providing unified selection context

-The flavor of tree state hooks, that support unified selection integration, relies on unified selection storage being provided to it through a React context.
-For that, the package delivers the `UnifiedSelectionProvider` component, that should wrap the tree component, using the `useUnifiedSelectionTree` hook:
+Tree state hooks that support unified selection integration (`useUnifiedSelectionTree` & `useIModelUnifiedSelectionTree`), rely on unified selection storage being provided to them through a React context.
+For that, the package delivers the `UnifiedSelectionProvider` component, that should wrap the tree component using the hooks:

 <!-- [[include: [Presentation.HierarchiesReact.SelectionStorage.Imports, Presentation.HierarchiesReact.SelectionStorage], tsx]] -->
 <!-- BEGIN EXTRACTION -->